 Continuing Professional Education (CPE) FAQs

-1. How many hours of CPE must be completed and by when?
+1. How many hours of CPE are required?

 2. Since licensed psychologists are already required to take continuing education courses, why is this new requirement necessary?